 - Your oral surgeon opens your gum to reveal the dental implant.

-- The surgeon attaches the abutment to the implant.
+- The dental surgeon attaches the custom or stock abutment to the implant.

 - The gum tissue is closed around the abutment.

-In certain cases, the abutment is attached to the implant metal post right away, at the time the post is implanted.
+In certain cases, a healing abutment is attached to the implant metal post right away, at the time the post is implanted.
 In this case you won’t require these additional surgical procedures.